Pruning Soft Fruit Bushes

-Pruning helps maintain the balance between wood and fruit as it causes dormant buds in the old wood to produce growth that will become the next fruiting wood.
-Getting rid of old unproductive branches is vital for disease control and to improve air circulation.
-It also makes fruit picking easier!
+Pruning helps maintain the balance between wood and fruit by stimulating dormant buds on old wood to produce new growth, which becomes the next fruiting wood.
+Removing old, unproductive branches is vital for disease control, improving air circulation, and making fruit picking easier.

-Gloves - protect yourself from thorns and accidental cuts.
+Gloves - Protect your hands from thorns, scratches, and accidental cuts.

 Pruning Raspberries

-Summer-fruiting - During the autumn, cut down to soil level all old canes that carried fruit during the summer.
-(New season canes are softer and a brighter green).
-Aim to leave 6-8 of the strongest new canes and remove the rest.
-The new canes should be spaced 10cm apart when tied-in to allow each cane as much light and air as possible.
+Summer-fruiting varieties – In autumn, cut to ground level all canes that bore fruit during summer.
+Keep 6–8 of the strongest new (green, flexible) canes and remove the rest.
+Tie in the new canes 10 cm apart to allow good light and airflow.

-Autumn-fruiting - Prune in late winter (February), cutting back all the canes to ground level before new growth commences.
-The plants will fruit on new growth.
+Autumn-fruiting varieties – Prune in late winter (February).
+Cut all canes to ground level before new growth starts.
+These varieties fruit on new season growth.

 Pruning Gooseberries